Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Acknowledgments

 \begin{IEEEbiography}[{ }]{Wen Gao} (Fellow, IEEE) received the Ph.D. degree in electronics engineering from The University of Tokyo, Japan, in 1991.
 He is currently a Boya Chair Professor in computer science at Peking University.
 He is also the Director of the Peng Cheng Laboratory, Shenzhen.
 Before joining Peking University, he was a Professor with the Harbin Institute of Technology, from 1991 to 1995.
 From 1996 to 2006, he was a Professor with the Institute of Computing Technology, Chinese Academy of Sciences.
 He has published extensively, including five books and over 1000 technical articles in refereed journals and conference proceedings in the areas of image processing, video coding and communication, computer vision, multimedia retrieval, multimodal interface, and bioinformatics.
 He served on the editorial boards for several journals, such as ACM CSUR, IEEE Transactions on Image Processing (TIP), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), and IEEE Transactions on Multimedia (TMM).
 He served on the advisory and technical committees for professional organizations.
 He was the Vice President of the National Natural Science Foundation (NSFC) of China, from 2013 to 2018, and the President of China Computer Federation (CCF), from 2016 to 2020.
 He is also the Deputy Director of China National Standardization Technical Committees.
-He is an Academician of the Chinese Academy of Engineering and a fellow of ACM.
-He chaired a number of international conferences, such as IEEE ICME 2007, ACM Multimedia 2009, and IEEE ISCAS 2013. \end{IEEEbiography}
+He is an Academician of the Chinese Academy of Engineering and a fellow of ACM. \end{IEEEbiography}